wouterpeere/GHEtool/docs/sources/code/getting_started.md

 * _force_deep_sizing_: When the alternative method from above should always be used.
 * _use_neural_network_: When the artificial neural network should be used.
 (This only works for regular borefield configurations configured withing GHEtool itself.)
+* _approximate_req_depth_: Sets the minimum and maximum fluid temperatures constant during sizing.
+Can cause significant speed improvements with a slight overestimation of the required depth.

 ## Simple example